torsday/notebook/dev_ops/gearman.md

 # Gearman

-"Gearman," an anagram for "Manager", "since it dispatches jobs to be done, but does not do anything useful itself."
+An anagram for *Manager*, "since it dispatches jobs to be done, but does not do anything useful itself."

 *From: [GearmanHQ](http://gearmanhq.com/help/getting-started)*